 On this course we will explore how stories can be told in original and creative ways through writing.

-In doing so we will reflect on the fact that fast-changing nature of our world has had an impact on the way people write, read and access different stories.
-This has led to a broadening of what we mean by creative writing, but also an increased demand for new and exciting ways of creating story texts.
-Of course older forms are still with us, and thriving, such as poetry and printed literature, but we also now tell stories through text messaging, emails and social media.
+In doing so we will reflect on the fact that the fast-changing nature of our world has had an impact on the way people write, read and access different stories.
+This has led to a broadening of what we mean by creative writing, but also an increased demand for new and exciting ways to tell stories.
+Older forms of writing are still with us of course, and they are thriving, such as poetry and printed literature, but now we also tell stories through text messaging, emails and social media.

 On this course we will focus on contemporary poetry and prose, and our tutor will take an innovative approach to creative writing by seeking to educate our imaginations through guided experimentation and playing games with words.
-This tried and tested approach enables writers (beginners or otherwise) to identify and reconnect with the undiscovered possibilities of their talent.
+This tried and tested approach enables writers (beginners or more experienced) to identify and connect with the undiscovered possibilities of their talent.

-With visual imagery being so important in our contemporary society, the course will also draw on the relationship between image and text to help us generate ideas for writing, so we might end up looking at things as disparate as the city, ideas of the ‘self’, going for a walk, food and maybe even chocolate!
+With visual imagery being so important in our contemporary society, the course will also draw on the relationship between image and text to help us generate ideas for writing, so we might end up looking at things as disparate as the city, ideas of the ‘self’, going for a walk, food and maybe even chocolate for inspriration.

-Teaching is very practical and will be delivered in a friendly and guided workshop environment which aims to develop confidence in writing and reading your work aloud, offering the necessary positive and constructive criticism appropriate to the work in question.
+Teaching on the course is very practical and will be delivered in a friendly and guided workshop environment which aims to develop confidence in writing through positive and constructive criticism appropriate to the work in question.
 All that is required is a willingness to learn by exploring new ideas, and the ability to write in English and communicate your ideas effectively.

 The course is open to complete beginners, but is also suitable for those with some experience of writing and returning students who will be encouraged to explore different genres and various narrative techniques for the novel and the short story form.